AriFordsham/GHCWiki/default-superclass-instances.md

 ### Default superclass instances

-First, we allow a class declaration to include a **default superclass instance delcaration** for some, none, or all of its superclass constraints.
+First, we allow a class declaration to include a **default superclass instance declaration** for some, none, or all of its superclass constraints.
 We say that superclasses with default implementations are **intrinsic** superclasses.
 Example:

 ```wiki
     class Functor f => Applicative f where